Weekly Review: Preferred Stock CEFs

 Source: CEFConnect.com

-This week the statistical numbers are a bit higher than the last time and I think that this is understandable.
-Our leader in the group today is the Flah&Crum Pref Income Opps fund (PFO) with a score of -1.80.
-We can also monitor on the right its discount of -6.22%.
-For me this could be a quite good ''Buy''.
-But on that later.
+Given the benchmark’s performance for the week, it is no surprise to see that Discounts have widened a bit and respectively this has driven some funds’ Z-scores lower relative to our previous review.

+There have been shifts and there is a new leader in the group - Flah & Crum Dynamic Pref & Inc fund (DFP) – whose Z-score has dropped from -1.50 to -2.10, which makes it statistically undervalued.
+Another one to take note of is the Flah & Crum Preferred Income fund (PFD) with a score of -2.00.

-Another fund that I want to shift your focus to is the Flah&Crum Total Return fund (FLC) which carries a negative Z-Score of -1.70.
-Statistically we do not have an overvalued fund as the highest score in the table above is 0.80.
+Statistically we do not have an overvalued fund as the highest score in the table above is 0.70.
 I do not think that we could find a potential ''Sell'' candidate here.
-Saying all this, we can conclude that preferred stocks CEFs as a group are undervalued.
+Since none of the CEFs is overvalued, it would be hard to construct a meaningful pair trade inside the group.

 2. Baseline Expense: